praxigento/composer_plugin_templates/README.md

 ## What is this?

-Plugin for PHP Composer to create locally specific configuration from set of template files and from single file with configuration parameters.
+Plugin for PHP Composer to create locally specific configuration from set of template files and files with configuration parameters.

 ![screenshot]